Thinking of hiking the Appalachian trail?

 The North Face Women’s Banchee 65 Backpack

-But, this makes for a light weight, sleek and effective pack while still having an impressive internal capacity.
+It’s a lightweight, sleek and very comfortable pack with an impressive internal capacity.

 - Durable 210 D Ripstop Weave Nylon.

-- Spacious 65 L capacity with just the right amount of pockets for gear organization without going into overkill.
+- Spacious 65 L capacity with just the right amount of pockets for gear organization.

 - Hydration system compatible.